rame0033/grame0033.github.io/codewellp1/readme.txt

 Web Developer Portfolio
 A challenge module courtesy of codewell.cc.
-> Great to practice basic CSS skills and build web developer portfolio around.
+> Practice basic CSS skills with the use of grid and flex.